memo

 refers to

-A concrete real-world specification is in Memo commands in Lino Noi.
+A concrete real-world usage example is documented in Memo commands in Lino Noi.

 >>> from lino import startup